daniel-raad/daniel-raad/README.md

 - a TikTok scraper which can quickly download and compile videos for you
 - a chess project which is currently undefined

+🌱 I’m currently learning ...
+- GCP, practicing for my ACE exam
+- Javascript for my p5.js work which I have been making
+- as well as react for the website :D

+📫 How to reach me: daniel.trd on instagram, daniel-raad@outlook.com for email 😄 Pronouns: he/him

 <!--
 **daniel-raad/daniel-raad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.